Danialmoa/image_captioning/README.md

 ## Running the project in sample data
+- In the main path, run `./scripts/start.sh` for making the environment and install the dependencies
+    - It needs python 3.11 -> pytorch==2.5.1 has not support in python 3.12
-- `run.py`: contains the code for running the project
+- In the main path, run `run.py` for running the project

 ## Running history
 - https://wandb.ai/danialmoafi-universit-degli-studi-di-siena/imageCaptioning/reports/Image-Captioning-Attention---VmlldzoxMDgzOTM0NQ?accessToken=a0bccag9s1xae2xtzgwk58wqa7jw3u4i84yfunwih7q3fe5zwdvmyenufa8821v0